sdiehl/stephendiehl.com/posts/generics.md

 Generics are a form of *datatype-generic programming*, which although the namesake has some similarity to Java Generics they are different concepts entirely.
-It's also a fairly new technique arising out of a paper by Lammel and SPJ in 2003.
-Generics fall out of the simple observation that all datatypes in Haskell can be written as a combination of a *sum of products*.
+GHC's implementation of Generics fall out of the simple observation that all datatypes in Haskell can be written as a combination of a *sum of products*.

 A **sum type**, is a data structure used to hold a value that could take on several different, but fixed, types.
 For example: